goldbergyoni/nodebestpractices/README.md

 # Latest Best Practices and News

+- **🇯🇵 Basque translation!:** wow even our Basque readers can read in their mother-tongue language!
+Courtesy of [Ane Diaz de Tuesta](https://github.com/anediaz) who did this all by her self

 - **🇯🇵 Japanese translation:** Our guide is now also translated to Japanese!
 Courtesy of the amazing [YukiOta](https://github.com/YukiOta) and [Yuta Azumi](https://github.com/YA21)

-- **✅ New best practice:** Bullet 6.8 by Josh Hemphill recommends "Protect Users' Passwords/Secrets using BCrypt or Script".
-It contains an in-depth explanation about when and why each option suits a specific project.
-Don't miss this short guide with a brief overview of the various hashing options

 - **🎊 60,000 stars!**: Our repo was starred and trusted by 60,100 developers.
 We're speechless